peterhinch/micropython-micro-gui/README.md

 The apparently obvious solution of designing a vertical `Scale` is tricky owing to the fact that the length of the internal text can be substantial and variable.

+## Encoder interface

+This alternative interface comprises just two buttons `Next` and `Prev`.
+Selection and Increase/Decrease is handled by an encoder such as [this one](https://www.adafruit.com/product/377).
+Selection occurs when the knob is pressed, and movement when it is rotated.
+This is more intuitive, particularly with horizontally oriented controls.

+TODO wiring details.

 ## Screen layout